solana-labs/solana/book/src/solana-scripts.md

 high confidence, which could be at least 10 blocks.

-* clients sign the expected merkle root of the changes to state after the transaction.
+* clients sign the expected merkle root of the changes to state after the transaction, such as the account updates.
 If the changes fail to match, the transaction fails.

-This solution has better performance characteristics, but users must serialize all the transactions to the script, because changes cannot be applied out of order.
+This solution has better performance characteristics, but users must still linearize all the transactions to the script externally, because changes cannot be applied out of order.

 This design proposes another approach.
 Users know ahead of time which instructions the script will generate, and if signatures are required for the instructions.
+During the script execution, calls to `process_instruction` yield, and the next instruction to be processed is invoked.

 The transaction invoked by the client must declare all the accounts that the script will need up front and provide all the necessary client signatures, as